The Algorithm: Signing to Basick Records and Polymorphic Code (2012–2013)

-In January 2012, The Algorithm released the single "Tr0jans" via Basick Records, which was only available digitally.
-It was followed by appearances in festivals such as Djentival in Karlsruhe, Germany, as well as on the UK Tech-Metal Fest held in Alton, UK, where he joined the release in addition to including Uneven Structure and Chimp Spanner appearances.
-On 19 November 2012 the debut album Polymorphic Code was released via Basick Records, which included seven previously unreleased songs as well as the song "Tr0jans".
+In January 2012, The Algorithm released the single "Trojans" via Basick Records, which was only available digitally.
+It was followed by appearances in festivals such as Djentival in Karlsruhe, Germany, as well as on the UK Tech-Metal Fest held in Alton, United Kingdom, where he joined the release in addition to including Uneven Structure and Chimp Spanner appearances.
+On 19 November 2012, the debut album Polymorphic Code was released through Basick Records, which included seven previously unreleased songs as well as the song "Trojans".

 In January 2013, The Algorithm played alongside Enter Shikari and Cancer Bats at a concert in Paris.
 In April 2013, The Algorithm played their first live shows in the UK with a new live member, guitarist Max Michel.
 On 17 June 2013, The Algorithm was decorated on a Metal Hammer Golden Gods Awards as the best underground artist of that year, decided by the votes of Metal Hammer readers.
 From September–October 2013, The Algorithm toured mainland Europe on the French Connection Tour with Uneven Structure and Weaksaw.
 However, Mike Malyan was not able to perform on this tour; Boris Le Gal of NeonFly filled in for him instead.
-The live line-up also performed on a UK tour with Hacktivist from November–December 2013.
+The live line-up also performed on a UK tour with Hacktivist from November to December 2013.

 Octopus4 and video games (2013–2014)

-In December 2013, the band played a show in Paris with Uneven Structure, Kadinja and Cycles: a week afterwards, it was announced that Max Michel would no longer be performing with Rémi as he had been accepted into the Berklee College of Music and could no longer tour regularly.
+In December 2013, the band played a show in Paris with Uneven Structure, Kadinja and Cycles.
+A week afterwards, it was announced that Max Michel would no longer be performing with Rémi as he had been accepted into the Berklee College of Music and could no longer tour regularly.

 The Algorithm's second album, Octopus4, was released on 2 June 2014.
-Along with the release of the album, a crowd funding campaign was launched for a video game named "RogueStar: Pirates VS Privateers" which features music composed by Rémi.
+Along with the release of the album, a crowd funding campaign was launched for a video game named RogueStar: Pirates vs. Privateers which features music composed by Rémi.

-Brute Force and Compiler Optimization Techniques (2016-present)
+Brute Force, Compiler Optimization Techniques and Data Renaissance (2016–present)

-The third album, Brute Force, was released on 1 April 2016 via the label FiXT Music.

-In 2017, an extension named "Hacknet Labyrinths" was released for the video game Hacknet, and features music composed by Rémi.
+The third album, Brute Force, was released on 1 April 2016 through the label FiXT.
+In 2017, an extension named Hacknet Labyrinths was released for the video game Hacknet, and features music composed by Rémi.
 The same year, Rémi released an EP titled "直線移動" under a new alias, Boucle Infinie.
 In 2018, The Algorithm released his fourth studio album, Compiler Optimization Techniques.

-Style
+In 2022, the project's fifth studio album, Data Renaissance, was published.

+Musical style

 The Algorithm melds several types of electronic and electronic dance music with progressive metal (including djent and mathcore).
 For live performances Rémi Gallego uses an Akai APC40, a MIDI controller produced by the company Akai Professional, co-developed with the German company Ableton, connected to a laptop running Ableton Live.
 In addition, a distorted female voice can be heard on almost all the releases, provided by Florent Latorre, a friend of Gallego's.